directus/directus/docs/getting-started/support.md

 # Help & Support

 > Directus is offered completely free and open-source for anyone wishing to self-host the platform.
 If you have
-> questions along the way, there are many resources, both free and paid, to help you get up-and-running smoothly.
+> questions along the way, there are many resources, both free and paid, to help you get up and running smoothly.

 [[toc]]